Part of the Faculty of Religion and Values

-With this in mind, our programme of study for R.E. is derived from Discovery R.E., and this clearly sets out which religion and key question will be taught and learnt at each point in the year for all groups.
+With this in mind, our programme of study for RE is derived from Discovery RE, and this clearly sets out which religion and key question will be taught and learnt at each point in the year for all groups.
 Each year group learns about Christianity and at least one other religion each year, whilst there is a focus on key themes throughout.
-Throughout this process, pupils are also encouraged to make comparisons between the different religions, as well as themselves as an individual.
+During this process, pupils are also encouraged to make comparisons between the different religions, as well as to themselves as an individual.

 Assessment in R.E.

-Summative Assessment: Each term, teacher’s also make a summative judgment relating to children’s knowledge and understanding of the R.E. that has been taught during lesson.
-This is recorded on the school’s tracking system, therefore enabling us to ensure that all learners are achieving highly, making good or better progress.
+Summative Assessment: Each term, teacher’s also make a summative judgment relating to children’s knowledge and understanding of the RE that has been taught during lesson.
+This is recorded on the academy’s tracking system, therefore enabling us to ensure that all learners are achieving highly, making good or better progress.